Good 4 U: United States

 In the United States, "Good 4 U" debuted atop the Billboard Hot 100, giving Rodrigo her second number-one song in the country, following her eight-week chart-topper "Drivers License".
-Sour became the first debut album in history to have two of its songs debut at number one on the Hot 100, as well as the third album by a female artist to spawn two number-one debuts on the Hot 100.
+Sour became the first debut album in history to have two of its songs debut at number one on the Hot 100, as well as the third album by a female artist to spawn two number-one debuts on the Hot 100, preceded by Mariah Carey's Daydream (1995) and Ariana Grande's Thank U, Next (2019).
 "Good 4 U" was also the third consecutive single from the album to debut in the top 10 of the chart.
 The song drew 43.2 million U.S. streams and sold 12,000 downloads in its first week of release.
 The track debuted atop the Streaming Songs chart as Rodrigo's second leader and ruling for seven consecutive weeks, after "Drivers License" ruled for four weeks, and started at number five on the Billboard Digital Songs chart.
 "Good 4 U" dropped to number two in its second week and held that rank for eleven non-consecutive weeks, becoming the first song since Whitney Houston's "Exhale (Shoop Shoop)" (1995–96) to spend eleven weeks at number two on the Hot 100.
+"Good 4 U" has been certified 7× Platinum in the US by the RIAA for 7,000,000 units.